Three-dimensional Spontaneous Magnetic Reconnection: Discussion

+In stationary reconnection with speed $v_r$ that developed outflow with speed $v_{\rm out}$ and reach quasi-stationary state as in Fig.~\ref{layer} panel (IV) the inflow speed is balanced by the outflow $v_{\rm in}=v_r$.
+In this case the current layer width also reach stationary value of $\Delta=L v_r/v_{\rm out}$, neglecting compressibility.
+Similar to the cascade locality argument, e.g., the argument why $v_r$ should be independent on $S$, the outflow speed also must be a fraction of $v_A$.
+It is not necessarily equals to $v_A$ as it is often assumed.
+The outflow develops under the force of magnetic tension from $B_y$ component but we showed that a sizable fraction of this energy is dissipated and not converted into kinetic motion.
+We expect the outflow speed to be a sizable fraction of the $v_{Ay}$, this fraction being lower by a factor of $\sim\sqrt{1-0.4}\approx 0.77$, where $w_d\approx 0.4$ is a dissipation factor that we found in this paper.

-It is interesting whether the measured reconnection rate will be affected by the presence of an outflow, as in the regime IV.
-When I increased the box size, the turbulent fluid motions had larger scales which could mimic the global outflow locally, but this did not increase the reconnection rate.
-Also, most of the activity which results in a growth of the current layer happens on the boundary.
-Further 3D simulations with outflow will be able to test this, as soon as such simulations will break through the critical $S$ barrier.
-3D simulations of spontaneous reconnection were performed in \cite{lapenta2011}, but neither reconnection nor dissipation rates were reported.
-The minimum reconnection rate of $0.03v_A$ measured in \cite{kowal2009} is compatible with our results, as we did not drive ambient turbulence.
+The reconnection rate could be affected by the presence of an outflow in regime IV.
+Increasing the box size will allow larger-scale fluid motions which could emulate the outflow effect locally, this also correspond to higher $S$.
+We showed that with increasing $S$ the reconnection rate goes to a constant.
+This is probably associated with the fact that most of the activity which results in a growth of the current layer happens on the boundary.
+Likewise, the simulation naturally included the effects of the local outflows that develop on larger and larger scales as reconnection progresses, while the reconnection rate stay relatively stable (Fig.~3).

-The universality of the current layer large scale dynamic properties is reminiscent of the properties of turbulent boundary layers in fluid dynamics.
-In the high-$S$ limit we expect all macroscopic properties to be expressed in terms of the $\rho$, $v_A$ and $L$ and independent of $\eta$.
-This is similar to the other MHD phenomena, such as the nonlinear small-scale dynamo \cite{B12a}.
+It is also worth mentioning that the fraction of the dissipated energy that we measured, $w_d\approx 0.4$, will limit the compression ratio of the current layer.
+Previously it was thought that most of the magnetic energy during reconnection could be spent to accelerate the outflow jet, which is why the outflow speed was always estimated being equal to Alfv\'en speed (see above).
+In this case the compression ratio may be arbitrarily high for low beta plasmas, going as $1/\beta$.
+In our case the compression ratio will be limited to $1/w_t(\gamma-1)\approx 3.8$ for monoatomic gas.